Explore Our Industries

 Banking & Credit Unions

-More than 125 years ago, banks were created to support and service the mining, farming and lumber industries that made up the majority of the U.P. economy.
-With conservative approaches and smart decisions, many of these banks have survived droughts and recessions and today are the backbone of the local economy.
-U.P. banks are strong and growing like the U.P. companies they support today.
+More than 125 years ago, financial institutions were created to support and service the mining, farming and lumber industries that made up the majority of the U.P. economy.
+With conservative approaches and smart decisions, many of these banks and credit unions are still today the backbone of the local economy.
+U.P. financial institutions are strong and growing, similar to the businesses they support.
 With a career in banking, you can earn at national pay scales and enjoy a U.P. lifestyle.

-With millions of acres of national and state forests, four national parks, 278 local municipalities, 15 counties, four tribes, three state-funded universities, and the region’s best public school systems, a huge segment of the Upper Peninsula’s working population is employed by government agencies (more than 50%).
-Our beautiful forests and parks are actively managed and meticulously cared for by government employees who are genuinely interested in seeing the unspoiled landscape of the Upper Peninsula remain for another few hundred years.
+With millions of acres of national and state forests, four national parks, 278 local municipalities, 15 counties, four tribes, four universities, and the region’s best public school systems, more than 50% of the Upper Peninsula’s working population is employed by government agencies.
+Our beautiful forests and parks are actively managed and meticulously cared for by government employees who are genuinely interested in seeing the unspoiled landscape of the U.P. remain.
 Mix in our hard working “Sisu”-charged public servants and you’ll find a special place to live and work for any of our government entities.

 The U.P. has historic mining roots dating back to the earliest days of mineral exploration.
 Mining was the foundation on which so many of our towns and cities were built.
 The world’s great explorers called the U.P. home not that long ago.
 Our wild landscape is rich with minerals, and several mining companies are still operating.
 Eagle Mine, for example, employs 200 U.P. residents and sustainably mines high-grade nickel and copper.
 Mining is the richness of our history, but is also the richness of our minds.